-Truman’s notoriously small class sizes and faculty-to-student ratio of 16:1 means your professors are more accessible than at most other institutions, and you can count on personalized feedback from your peers in the program.
+Your professors make you their top priority—advising, mentoring and guiding you—and you can count on personalized feedback from your peers in the program.
 You may even publish your work in one of Truman’s literary journals.

 Preparing for Lives That Matter

-Pick your poison from a rigorous program of at least nine hours of advanced writing workshops in fiction, poetry and nonfiction; intro classes in genres such as poetry, novel and short story writing; and electives where you can devise your own projects to pursue.
+Pick from a rigorous program of advanced writing workshops in fiction, poetry and nonfiction; intro classes in genres such as poetry, novel and short story writing; and electives where you can devise your own projects.

-When you’re done, you’ll be well-suited for a number of careers.
-Good writers are rarer than you think, and you’ll be in high demand for such diverse fields as publishing, teaching, journalism, filmmaking, new media, editorial and literary consultants.
+A degree in creative writing prepares graduates for a wide range of careers.
+Good writers are rare, and you’ll be in high demand for diverse fields such as publishing, teaching, journalism, filmmaking, new media, editorial and literary consultants.